 In Washington, if you’re the primary custodian, it’s presumed your relocation will be allowed.

-But before you get too excited, recognize that there are actually eleven different criteria that the court considers in whether to allow your relocation:
+But before you get too excited, recognize there are actually eleven different criteria the court considers in whether to allow your relocation:

-(5) The reasons of each person for seeking or opposing the relocation and the good faith of each of the parties in requesting or opposing the relocation;
+- The reasons each person has for seeking or opposing the relocation and the good faith of each of the parties in requesting or opposing the relocation;